Girl Taken To Hospital After Nearly Drowning At Boys And Girls Club

 According to the Harford County Volunteer Fire & EMS Association, this was reported just after 2:30 p.m. at the Boys and Girls Club Camp Hidden Valley.

 First reponders were called to the scene to assist with a girl who nearly drowned.
+There were reportedly life guards on site.

 EMS crews transported to the child to a local facility.